groth001/Capstone/README.md

 ## Application Requirements

 ### User Stories
-1. As a programmer/engineer, I want to remote access the controller to download a new program.
+1. As a programmer/engineer, I want to set and send a password to authenicate and communicate securely.
   - Acceptance Criteria:
-    - Controller authenicates requests to change programming.
-    - Intercepted traffic does not contain sensitive information and commands are not subject to replay attacks.
-    - Controller contains mechanisms to prevent denial of service.
+    - Password and subsequent data is encrypted in transit

 2. As a programmer/engineer, I want to securely update hardware settings to fit changing network requirements.
   - Acceptance Criteria:
     - Controller authenticates requests to change hardware settings
     - Hardware settings data is encrypted during transmission

-3. As a programmer/engineer, I want to set and send a password to authenicate and communicate securely.
+3. As a non-technical employee, I want to want to use an HMI or the programming software to interact with the program on the controller.
  - Acceptance Criteria:
-    - Password and subsequent data is encrypted in transit
+    - Memory locations for variables are not writable by replaying commands.
+    - Controller contains mechanisms to prevent denial of service.

-4. As a programmer/engineer, I want to retrieve diagnostic and error data to troubleshoot problems.
+4. As a non-technical employee, I want to put the controller cpu in run mode to for its programming to be executed.
   - Acceptance Criteria:
+    - Controller cpu mode cannot be manipulated.

+5. As a programmer/engineer, I want to retrieve diagnostic and error data to troubleshoot problems.
+ - Acceptance Criteria:
     - Controller contains mechanisms to prevent diagnostic and error log data manipulation.

-5. As a non-technical employee, I want to want to use an HMI to interact with the program on the controller.
- - Acceptance Criteria:
-    - Memory locations for variables mapped to HMI components are not writable by replaying commands.
-    - Controller contains mechanisms to prevent denial of service.

 ### Use-Misuse Diagram
 https://www.lucidchart.com/invitations/accept/c0173837-b4e0-4fa4-a2eb-2afb866eff68